nerdyscout/kicad-exports/README.md

-kicad-exports aims to auto generate several files (gerbers, documentation, pictures, ...) for [kicad](https://kicad-pcb.org/) projects.
+kicad-exports aims to auto generate several files (gerbers, schematic, board plots, ...) for [kicad](https://kicad-pcb.org/) projects.
 You could run it locally or on every `git push` with [Github Actions](https://github.com/actions/).

 # usage of kicad-exports with Github Actions